Nevada and federal law prohibit police from detaining, arresting or harassing people based solely on their

 - 2. Laws prohibiting police profiling based on race

-- 3. Lawsuits and remedies for police profiling based on race
+- 3. Lawsuits and remedies

-- 5. Qualified immunity by police
+- 5. Qualified immunity for police

 - 6. Statute of limitations